tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 @div[text-left]

-A <u>ZK proof/protocol</u> is a method by which the *prover* can convince the *verifier* that a statement $ Y $ is true without revealing any information.
-The proof system must be:
+A <u>ZK proof/protocol</u> is a method by which the *prover* can convince the *verifier* that a statement $ Y ​$ is true without revealing any information.
+The proof system must be

 <div class="LineHeight20per"> </div>